byteihq/cheat-sheets/README.md

 };
 ```
 ### Notes
-Stack is a LIFO data structure.
-It has methods push (by default it calls deque.push_back()) and pop (by default it calls deque.pop_back())
+_Stack is a LIFO data structure.
+It has methods push (by default it calls deque.push_back()) and pop (by default it calls deque.pop_back())_

 ## Queue
-Similar to stack, but it's a FIFO data structure.
-Also has methods push (by default it calls deque.push_back()) and pop (by default it calls deque.pop_front())
+_Similar to stack, but it's a FIFO data structure.
+Also has methods push (by default it calls deque.push_back()) and pop (by default it calls deque.pop_front())_

 ## Priority Queue
-Similar to queue but it has logarithmic insertion and extraction, because of it stores objects in an orderly fashion, it allows to get the largest object for the constant time.
+_Similar to queue but it has logarithmic insertion and extraction, because of it stores objects in an orderly fashion, it allows to get the largest object for the constant time_

 ## Forward_List
 ### Idea